AP Physics C: Mechanics

 Exam Day 2015

 12:00 PMView AP Exam calendar

-The purpose of minimizing numerical calculations in both sections of the examinations and providing equations with the free-response section is to place greater emphasis on the understanding and application of fundamental physical principles and concepts.
-For solving problems, a sophisticated programmable or graphing calculator, or the availability of stored equations, is no substitute for a thorough grasp of the physics involved.
+In general, the purpose of allowing calculators and equation sheets to be used in both sections of the exam is to place greater emphasis on the understanding and application of fundamental physical principles and concepts.
+For solving problems and writing essays, a sophisticated scientific or graphing calculator, or the availability of stored equations, is no substitute for a thorough grasp of the physics involved.